GithubArnavSharma/FrackingEarthquakesAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/77365987/164563725-80a8a4c7-591f-40dd-8601-b8bedd3eec81.png)

 2. Some fracking companies are much bigger than others, and do much more operations.
-The top 5% of fracking corporations do more than 50% of operations.
+The top 5% of fracking corporations do more than 50% of total operations.

 ![image](https://user-images.githubusercontent.com/77365987/164563837-4ec6f59b-f8bc-42cf-b172-f4aefd1b5cd9.png)